-Winsor & Newton has a worldwide reputation of producing excellent oil paints.
+Winsor & Newton has a worldwide reputation for producing excellent oil paints.
 With more than 180 years of manufacturing and quality control, their knowledge has ensured that only the best raw materials are used to make one of the world’s finest oil paint ranges.

 Winsor & Newton Artists’ Oil Colour is unmatched for its purity, quality and reliability – a success which is reflected in its world-wide reputation amongst professional artists.
-Every Winsor & Newton Artists’ Oil Colour is individually formulated to enhance each pigment’s natural characteristics and ensure stability of colour.
+Every Winsor & Newton Artists’ Oil Colour is individually formulated to enhance each pigment’s natural characteristics and ensure the stability of colour.
 By exercising maximum quality control throughout all stages of manufacture, selecting the most suitable drying oils and method of pigment dispersion, the unique individual properties of each colour are preserved.

 - Buttery, vibrant and consistent